pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 ## Requirements Embedded in the Specification

-To encourage you to read this specification thoroughly, certain project requirements are embedded inline in this document.
-Failure to implement requires will result in points off.
+To encourage you to read this specification thoroughly, certain project requirements are embedded *inline* in this document.
+Failure to implement requirements will result in points off.

 ## Choice of Language